Privacy & Terms

 All personal data provided by you is treated in accordance with the Data Protection Act.
 This means that confidentiality will be protected and that appropriate security measures are taken to prevent unauthorised disclosure.

-For further information on how we use your data, please contact our Data Protection Officer, Gill Lowe.
+For further information on how we use your data, please contact our Data Protection Officer, Liz Gregson.

 Why does Trent Vineyard hold data about people?